Skip to main content

 About Serra do Papagaio

 Parque Estadual Serra do Papagaio is a protected area located in the southern Minas Gerais highlands, in the Aiuruoca valley municipalities along the northern escarpment of the Serra da Mantiqueira.
-Rising to over 2,300 meters at Pico do Papagaio, the park encompasses the highest terrain in Minas Gerais state and protects a spectacular landscape of montane Atlantic Forest, high-altitude campo rupestre, and cloud forest—ecosystems characterized by persistent fog, extraordinary orchid diversity, and endemic flora found nowhere else.
-The park's name, meaning 'parrot ridge,' references the historical abundance of parrots in the valley forests.
+The park encompasses rugged montane terrain reaching 2,359 meters at Pico do Santo Agostinho (the park's highest summit), with Pico do Papagaio, the park's namesake peak, rising to 2,105 meters.
+[1] Covering approximately 25,888 hectares following a 2021 boundary expansion, the park protects a spectacular landscape of montane Atlantic Forest, high-altitude campo rupestre, and cloud forest—ecosystems characterized by persistent fog, extraordinary orchid diversity, and endemic flora found nowhere else.
+[2] The park's name, meaning "parrot ridge," references the historical abundance of parrots in the valley forests.
 It is widely considered one of the most ecologically important and scenically stunning state parks in Minas Gerais.

 Wildlife Ecosystems

 The park is a stronghold for some of Minas Gerais' rarest high-altitude wildlife.
 The black-and-gold cotinga—a spectacularly beautiful bird restricted to the Mantiqueira highlands—is regularly observed here.
-The slaty bristlefront, vinaceous-breasted amazon, and golden-winged cacique are among other threatened birds recorded in the cloud forest.
-Woolly spider monkeys (muriquis), the largest neotropical primates and critically endangered, occur in the lower montane forests.
-Oncillas, pumas, maned wolves, and tapirs are all confirmed by camera traps.
+Woolly spider monkeys (muriquis), the largest neotropical primates, occur in the Serra da Mantiqueira region's montane forests.
+[1] Oncillas, pumas, maned wolves, and tapirs are all confirmed from the park region by camera traps.
 The high-altitude streams support endemic freshwater fish species, including several likely undescribed species of Trichomycterus pencil catfish restricted to Mantiqueira headwaters.
 Amphibian diversity is remarkable, with numerous endemic high-altitude frog species including Proceratophrys and Rhinella species documented from the summit grasslands.

 Flora Ecosystems

 The park's vegetation spans a complete elevational gradient from cerrado and semideciduous Atlantic Forest at lower elevations (below 1,000 m) through dense montane Atlantic Forest (1,000–1,800 m), cloud forest with abundant epiphytes (1,800–2,100 m), to high-altitude campo rupestre and campos de altitude grasslands above 2,100 m.
-Orchid diversity is extraordinary: over 300 species have been documented, many endemic to the Mantiqueira Range or restricted to very few sites.
+[1] Orchid diversity is extraordinary, with many species endemic to the Mantiqueira Range or restricted to very few sites.
 The cloud forest is dominated by Clusia, Weinmannia, and Podocarpus (a Southern Hemisphere conifer), with branches festooned in mosses, lichens, and aerial bromeliads.
 The campos de altitude on the summit plateau support a largely endemic flora including Eriocaulon, Bulbostylis, Cambessedesia, and several Gaultheria species.
+The park also shelters enclaves of Araucaria forest, a characteristic element of southern Brazilian montane landscapes.
+[1]

 Geology

 Serra do Papagaio forms part of the Serra da Mantiqueira, a complex of Proterozoic crystalline basement rocks—predominantly gneisses, granites, and migmatites—that were uplifted along the Mantiqueira fault system to form one of Brazil's major mountain chains.
-The Pico do Papagaio summit ridge is composed of resistant gneiss that has resisted erosion while surrounding terrain was deeply weathered and lowered.
-The Aiuruoca valley floor, flanked by the park's escarpment, features Quaternary alluvial deposits recording past glacial climatic cycles that influenced moisture balance across the highlands.
-Moraines and periglacial landforms from the Last Glacial Maximum may be preserved on the highest summit terraces, though formal geomorphological mapping has been incomplete.
+[1] The summit ridges are composed of resistant gneiss that has resisted erosion while surrounding terrain was deeply weathered and lowered.
+The Aiuruoca valley floor, flanked by the park's escarpment, features Quaternary alluvial deposits recording past climatic cycles.
 The park's escarpment faces produce orographic enhancement of Atlantic moisture, generating the cloud-forest precipitation regime.
+The park is the source of headwaters of major rivers that form the Rio Grande, one of the principal tributaries of the Paraná river system.
+[1]

 Climate And Weather